By Alexa Chipman February 7, 2017

 2013 Journey Chardonnay

-On its own, I did not find it remarkable, what brought out the flavor was adding orange honey glazed almonds, which blossomed the wine into a luscious nutty flavor.
+On its own, I did not find it remarkable, what brought out the flavor was adding glazed almonds, which blossomed the wine into a luscious mixed nut and orange zest flavor.

 2013 Cabernet Franc / Malbec – Sonoma County

-The nose had a strong berry aroma that was delightful, I could have smelled it all day!
-The wine itself was unfortunately extremely tannic, but the cherry jam pairing complimented the flavor for an intense combination.
+The nose had a strong berry and dark cherry aroma that was delightful, I could have smelled it all day!
+The wine itself was unfortunately extremely tannic, but the jam pairing complimented the flavor for an intense combination.

 A quick fifteen minutes from the freeway through quintessential Sonoma County landscapes, this quiet little winery is well worth visiting, especially if you love red wine and are tired of endless pinot noir.